Control Statements

 Java supports three jump statements: break, continue, and return.
 These statements transfer control to another part of your program.
 Each is examined here.

-In addition to the jump statements discussed here, Java supports one other way that you can change your program’s flow of execution: through exception handling.
+NOTE In addition to the jump statements discussed here, Java supports one other way that you can change your program’s flow of execution: through exception handling.
 Exception handling provides a structured method by which run-time errors can be trapped and handled by your program.
 It is supported by the keywords try, catch, throw, throws, and finally.
 In essence, the exception handling mechanism allows your program to perform a nonlocal branch.
+Since exception handling is a large topic, it is discussed in its own chapter, Chapter 10.

 # Using break